 Now, back to what you came here to read.

 It’s an 11 digit number, issued by the Brazilian inland revenue service, and is pretty much essential for life in Brazil.
-It’s issued to all Brazilian citizens, and residents - even if they’re expats.1
+It’s issued to all Brazilian citizens, and residents - even if they’re expats.

 You need a CPF to pay your taxes - but you also need one for lots of basic transactions - which might come as a shock if you’re unfamiliar with the system.
 Buying plane tickets or getting any sort of monthly contract - for a mobile phone, gym or cable, for example - all require a valid CPF number.

 A CPF number is only issued once.
 That means that you have to look after your number, or you'll struggle to do anything other than basic transactions in Brazil.

 |If you’re struggling, your CPF number can be found in the following places:

-It’s mandatory to get a CPF number under some circumstances - if you earn income in Brazil, if you want to apply for any government support in Brazil, or if you have certain assets like property of shareholdings there, for example.2 It’s worth taking professional advice if you’re unsure whether or not you need a CPF number as the list of reasons you might have to get one is pretty extensive.
+It’s mandatory to get a CPF number under some circumstances - if you earn income in Brazil, if you want to apply for any government support in Brazil, or if you have certain assets like property or shareholdings there, for example.
+It’s worth taking professional advice if you’re unsure whether or not you need a CPF number as the list of reasons you might have to get one is pretty extensive.

 You can get a CPF number either once you arrive in Brazil, or at your local consulate or embassy.
-Having a number issued outside of Brazil can take a month or so depending on the embassy, whereas getting your CPF card or certificate in Brazil should be relatively quick and simple to do.2
+Having a number issued outside of Brazil can take a month or so depending on the embassy, whereas getting your CPF card or certificate in Brazil should be relatively quick and simple to do.

 If you’re a Brazilian citizen and were born there, the chances are that you have a CPF number already.
 Although they’re not automatically issued, many parents get the CPF number set up for their children while they’re still minors, to make life easier once they need to get a bank account or pay any taxes.

 If you need help when applying for your CPF number, there are numerous agencies which will offer to help you, for a fee.

-|You’ll have to take along the following documents:2
+|You’ll have to upload or take along the following documents⁴:

 If you’re applying from outside of Brazil, you’ll have to follow much the same process as set out above - but you’ll need to visit your local consulate or embassy to show your documentation.
-If you’re Brazilian but living outside of Brazil, you’ll also usually have to go to your local consulate to have a CPF issued.4
+If you’re Brazilian but living outside of Brazil, you’ll also usually have to go to your local consulate to have a CPF issued.

 Getting a CPF number is pretty much essential if you’re planning on being in Brazil for any length of time.
-There is some paperwork involved, but it shouldn’t be too tricky to do, and you can get it organised in many different bank or post office branches once you’re there.
-And once you have your CPF number, you can rest assured that day to day life will be much easier.
+There is some paperwork involved, but it shouldn’t be too tricky to do, and you can get it organized online - or in many different bank or post office branches once you’re there.

 Still using a bank or a broker to send money internationally?
 There’s now a smarter, cheaper and easier way.
 If you send or receive money internationally,...